 Roseate Spoonbill features

-Features of the spoonbill include a spoon shaped bill, in which there name derives from although they look similar in flight like flamingos.
-When born the immature spoonbill do not have the spoon shape quite yet, however when they are nine days old it begins to flatten.
-After thirty-nine days its full sized and flat.
+Features of the spoonbill include a spoon shaped bill, from which their name derives from although they look similar in flight like flamingos.
+When born the immature spoonbill does not have the spoon shape quite yet, however, when they are nine days old it begins to flatten.
+After thirty-nine days it’s full-sized and flat.
 The purpose of this oddly shaped bill is for the way the Spoonbill feeds.
-It flies to a shallow part of the waters in the saw grass, lowers its partially opened bill into the water and moves its head side to side.
+It flies to a shallow part of the waters in the saw grass, lowers its partially opened bill into the water, and moves its head side to side.

 Seeing a Spoonbill on an Airboat tour

 When taking an Everglades tour you may see the roseate spoonbill in its natural habitat, however, mornings are best.
 After years of doing airboat rides and tours in the Florida Everglades, my favorite bird is the roseate spoonbill.
 They are an interesting bird to watch while they are feeding or in flight, however, wadding is the best photo opportunity.
 Normally winter time is the best time to see them on an airboat ride.
 The water levels in the Everglades are lower and it is cooler outside.
 For more information on the roseate spoonbill visit Everglades National Park or to take an airboat ride in the Everglades in Fort Lauderdale.
 Contact Us